Finding Your “Blind Spots” – Navigating the Challenges of Unconscious Bias in Today’s Workplace

 Without trust, a team cannot hope to have constructive and helpful dialogue.
 There will be Fear of Conflict.
 This will create artificial harmony.
 For example, a leader may think that everything is ok in a meeting because no one expressed concern or had questions, but if the leader is not being approachable and open to feedback, colleagues will not trust them enough to talk open up during that meeting.

 A lack of healthy conflict from the previous dysfunction creates an environment where team members are unable to buy into the decision-making process.
-This creates a Lack of Commitment. without feeling comfortable to express their opinions about a decision, they’re unlikely to feel passionate or committed to the results of that decision.
+This creates a Lack of Commitment. without feeling comfortable expressing their opinions about a decision, they’re unlikely to feel passionate or committed to the results of that decision.
 The result is uncertainty and vagueness throughout the organization.

 This causes an Avoidance of Accountability because It becomes difficult to criticize a peer and hold each other accountable for behavior, effort, and performance.
 This creates an atmosphere of low standards

-This leads to the Inattention to Results.
+This leads to Inattention to Results.
 Ego and personal status get in the way of collective success.
 But this entire process starts with TRUST.

 “If we don’t trust one another, then we aren’t going to engage in open, constructive, ideological conflict.”